 When I leave these ingredients out, I tend to add a pinch more of the other seasonings, including Worcestershire sauce just to enhance the flavor.

-Is this still low-FODMAP with beer?
+Is this made with low-FODMAP beer?

 Is Worcestershire sauce low-FODMAP?